U.S. sanctions Russians for meddling, but not Putin's oligarchs

 “They didn’t hit Putin’s power structure and they didn’t team up with Europe,” Brian O’Toole, a senior fellow at the Atlantic Council think tank and a former senior adviser at the Treasury Department’s Office of Foreign Assets Control, said of the administration’s actions.

-A senior administration official told Reuters that Trump, who campaigned on warmer ties with Putin, has grown exasperated with Russian activity.
+A senior administration official told Reuters that Trump, who campaigned on warmer ties with Putin, had grown exasperated with Russian activity.
 “A classic bully,” the official said of Putin.

-White House spokeswoman Sarah Sanders, asked if Russia is a friend or foe, told reporters, “Russia is going to have to make that determination.
+White House spokeswoman Sarah Sanders, asked if Russia was a friend or foe, told reporters: “Russia is going to have to make that determination.
 They’re going to have to decide whether they want to be a good actor or a bad actor.”

 In Moscow, Deputy Foreign Minister Sergei Ryabkov said Russia was preparing retaliatory measures, as U.S.-Russian relations plunged again.